Historic preservation: United States

 The US National Trust for Historic Preservation, another privately funded non-profit organization, began in 1949 with a handful of structures and has developed goals that provide "leadership, education, advocacy, and resources to save America's diverse historic places and revitalize our communities" according to the Trust's mission statement.
 In 1951 the Trust assumed responsibility for its first museum property, Woodlawn Plantation in northern Virginia.
 Twenty-eight sites in all have subsequently become part of the National Trust, representing the cultural diversity of American history.
 In New York City, the destruction of Pennsylvania Station in 1964 shocked many nationwide into supporting preservation.
 The 1960s proved advantageous with new laws and international agreements extending preservation "from ancient monuments to whole districts and buildings a few decades old."
 On an international level, the New York-based World Monuments Fund was founded in 1965 to preserve historic sites all over the world.

 Under the direction of James Marston Fitch, the first advanced-degree historic preservation program began at Columbia University in 1964.
 It became the model on which most other graduate historic preservation programs were created.
 Many other programs were to follow before 1980: M.A. in Preservation Planning from Cornell (1975); M.S. in Historic Preservation from the University of Vermont (1975); M.S. in Historic Preservation Studies from Boston University (1976); M.S. in Historic Preservation from Eastern Michigan University (1979) and M.F.A. in Historic Preservation was one of the original programs at Savannah College of Art & Design.
 James Marston Fitch also offered guidance and support towards the founding of the Master of Preservation Studies Degree within the Tulane School of Architecture in 1996.
 The M.Sc. in Building Conservation degree program is offered by the School of Architecture at Rensselaer Polytechnic Institute in Troy, New York.
 In 2005, Clemson University and the College of Charleston created an M.S. degree program based in Charleston, SC.
 The first undergraduate programs (B.A.) appeared in 1977 from Goucher College and Roger Williams University (then called Roger Williams College), followed by Mary Washington College in 1979.
 As of 2013 there were more than fifty historic preservation programs offering certificates, associate, bachelor's, and master's degrees in the United States.
 Under the direction of Jorge Otero-Pailos, the first PhD in Historic Preservation in the United States was founded at Columbia Graduate School of Architecture, Planning and Preservation in 2018.
+A deed can also be altered to ensure that future owners maintain the historic character of the structure.